ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 ## Inspect Murmur wallets

 Murmur wallets can easily be queried using the polkadot.js ApiPromise, not explicitly through the murmur.js library.
-Given a potential `name` of a murmur wallet, it's address and balance can be found with:
+Given a potential `name` of a Murmur wallet, it's address and balance can be found with:

 ``` js
 const username = 'some_name';